Qds11/PygameRobotArm/README.md

 ## How to Run

+### Prerequisites
-### Prerequisites: You need to have Python and Pygame installed on your system.
+You need to have Python and Pygame installed on your system.

-### Running the Program: To run the program, execute the Python script in your terminal or preferred Python development environment.
+### Running the Program
+To run the program, execute the Python script in your terminal or preferred Python development environment.
 Ensure that you are in the correct directory.

 ## Controlling the Robot Arm: